Cloudflare: Mass shootings and 8chan

 In 2019, Cloudflare was criticized for providing services to the far-right discussion and imageboard 8chan.
 The message board has been linked to mass shootings in the United States and the Christchurch mosque shootings in New Zealand.
 In addition, a number of news organizations including The Washington Post and The Daily Dot have reported on the existence of child pornography and child sexual abuse discussion boards.
 A Cloudflare representative said that the platform "does not host the referenced websites, cannot block websites, and is not in the business of hiding companies that host illegal content".
 Cloudflare did not terminate service to 8chan until public and legal pressure mounted in the wake of the 2019 El Paso shooting, in which the associated manifesto was published to 8chan.
 In an interview with The Guardian immediately after the shooting, CEO Matthew Prince defended Cloudflare's support of 8chan, saying that he had a "moral obligation" to keep 8chan online.

-On August 5, 2019, Cloudflare terminated service to 8chan, causing the website to move to the dark web.
+On August 5, 2019, two days after Prince's interview with The Guardian, Cloudflare terminated service to 8chan.
 Cloudflare explained that 8chan "have proven themselves to be lawless and that lawlessness has caused multiple tragic deaths.
 Even if 8chan may not have violated the letter of the law in refusing to moderate their hate-filled community, they have created an environment that revels in violating its spirit."
 Prince condemned the El Paso shooting as "abhorrent in every possible way", removing 8chan from the Internet was "the right thing to do".